-I told them that trials in life are blessings too because they establish your dependence to God and strengthen your faith.
+I told them that trials in life are blessings, too, because they establish your dependence on God and strengthen your faith.

-Reading the Beatitudes in Matthew 5:3-12 we discover that Jesus Christ never mentioned any of the material things some people love to label as ‘blessings’ be it in social media or in church’s testimony times.
+Reading the Beatitudes in Matthew 5:3-12, we discover that Jesus Christ never mentioned any material things some people love to label as ‘blessings’, be it in social media or in church’s testimony times.

 - “Blessed are the poor in spirit, for theirs is the kingdom of heaven.

 - Blessed are those who mourn, for they will be comforted.